ebolten/Running-Apps-With-Docker/README.md

-# Running-Apps-With-Docker
+# Running Apps With Docker
 I am practicing the various Docker uses, one of them being that I can run applications of different languages and extensions with Docker.
-I am trying that here.

 How This Application Works:
   - Run the Python server and the route /html will take you to a page that renders some raw HTML